emqx/emqx-docs/en_US/gateway/mqttsn.md

 In EMQX 5.0, MQTT-SN gateways can be configured and enabled through the Dashboard.

-It can also be enabled via the HTTP-API, e.g:
+It can also be enabled via the HTTP API or emqx.conf, e.g:

+:::: tabs type:card

+::: tab HTTP API

 ```bash
 curl -X 'POST' 'http://127.0.0.1:18083/api/v5/gateway' \
   -u admin:public \